CROATIAFEST OCTOBER 5, 2025

 NEW THIS YEAR

 A variety of stylish tee shirts, sweatshirts, and hoodies will be available for purchase at the CroatiaFest apparel booth next to the main stage of the Seattle Center Armory on Sunday, October 5th.
 We are happy to announce our new hat and tote bag accessories this year.
 The high quality stretch and ventilated cap is designed for fitted comfort and the tote holds up to 25 pounds!
-Swing by the apparel booth to check out what is new be sure to take home your custom made souvenir!
+Swing by the apparel booth to check out what is new.
+Be sure to take home your custom made souvenir!

 “WE ARE THE LIVING SPIRITS OF OUR ANCESTORS”